Or, How to Love God and How not to Love God

 But, as we read above, none of that mental ability comes into play with receiving the things of God, understanding them, or teaching others about them.
 It’s a totally different ballgame.
 That’s what the above verse is talking about.
 Natural people elevate the wisdom of this world as the highest form of wisdom, while spiritual people recognize the wisdom in God’s word as higher than any wisdom of the world.

-Furthermore, looking at bits of information here and there and piecing them together to conclude spiritual things is presumptuous.
-If God were one God in three persons and of the same substance, all coeternal, he would’ve plainly said so in his word.
+Furthermore, looking at bits of information here and there and piecing them together to draw conclusions about spiritual things is presumptuous.
+If God were one God in three persons and of the same substance, all coeternal, he would have plainly said so in his word.

-Dr Robert A. Morey offers a “proof” of the Trinity that requires not only the above extrabiblical logic but requires “the Trinity as the ‘given’ of special revelation and then deduce various theological implications from it.”[16]
-His “proof” requires that you assume the Trinity is true, then you can find enough verses and logic to substantiate it using inductive logic.
+Dr. Robert A. Morey offers a “proof” of the Trinity that requires not only the above extrabiblical logic but also “the Trinity as the ‘given’ of special revelation and then deduce various theological implications from it.”[16]
+His “proof” requires that you assume the Trinity is true, and then you can find enough verses and logic to substantiate it using inductive logic.
 That isn’t how God reveals his word.
 We can’t go to God’s word with preconceived assumptions.
 That is presumptuous.

 Remember the Scripture (John 14:23-24) we quoted above: If we keep God’s word, we love God.
 If we don’t keep God’s word, we don’t love God.
 Homoousion is not God’s word.
 Teaching it as God’s word is not loving God.